Towards a Unified Theory for Semiparametric Data Fusion with Individual-Level Data: Abstract

 \section{Abstract}

-We address the goal of conducting inference about a smooth finite-dimensional parameter by utilizing individual-level data from various independent sources.
-Recent advancements have led to the development of a comprehensive theory capable of handling scenarios where different data sources align with, possibly distinct subsets of, conditional distributions of a single factorization of the joint target distribution.
-While this theory proves effective in many significant contexts, it falls short in certain common data fusion problems, such as two-sample instrumental variable analysis, settings that integrate data from epidemiological studies with diverse designs (e.g., prospective cohorts and retrospective case-control studies), and studies with variables prone to measurement error that are supplemented by validation studies.
-In this paper, we extend the aforementioned comprehensive theory to allow for the fusion of individual-level data from sources aligned with conditional distributions that do not correspond to a single factorization of the target distribution.
-Assuming conditional and marginal distribution alignments, we provide universal results that characterize the class of all influence functions of regular asymptotically linear estimators and the efficient influence function of any pathwise differentiable parameter, irrespective of the number of data sources, the specific parameter of interest, or the statistical model for the target distribution.
-This theory paves the way for machine-learning debiased, semiparametric efficient estimation.
+We consider inference about a finite-dimensional parameter integrating samples from independent sources.
+A recently developed theory considers scenarios where sources align with subsets of the conditional distributions of a single factorization of the joint target distribution.
+While this theory applies in many settings, it falls short in important data fusion problems, such as two-sample instrumental variable analysis, settings that integrate data from epidemiological studies with diverse designs, and studies with mismeasured variables supplemented by external validation studies.
+In this paper, we derive a comprehensive theory that, in particular, covers these settings by allowing the integration of sources aligned with conditional distributions that do not correspond to a single factorization of the target distribution.
+We provide a universal characterization of the influence functions of regular and asymptotically linear estimators and the efficient influence function of a target parameter, irrespective of the parameter of interest or the statistical model for the target distribution, thus paving the way for a unified theory for machine-learning debiased, semiparametric efficient estimation.